jst-seminar-rostlab-tum/genomics.ai/Machine_Learning/scarches-api/README.md

 ### `/query`

 The query endpoint allows `POST` requests and takes a **valid** json which contains all the information for us to compute the model and store its results.
-We, as the ML and Visualisations team don't want to worry about the storage infrastructure of the backend, thus we expect s3 keys that we can access to store the output.
+On the ML and Visualisation side we expect only s3 keys (from the backend) that we can access to store the output.
 The used parameter keys that can be set in the configuration are specified in [parameter.py](./utils/parameters.py) with a short explanation what the parameter does and what the key should look like.